We may earn a commission when you buy through links in our articles. Learn more.

 Warhammer 40k Leagues of Votann guide - Games Workshop artwork showing a Hernkyn Pioneer speaking with an unknown xenos

 The race is divided into specialised Cloneskeins: stable mutations with traits for radiation resistance, fast reactions, or the psychic sensitivity to operate trans-Warp technology.
-The Kin’s genome must have been reworked at the same time human culture created the Navigator houses, but the Cloneskeins are far more stable than their Imperial equivalent.
+The Kin’s genome must have been reworked at around the same time human culture created the Navigator houses, but the Cloneskeins are far more stable than their Imperial equivalent.

 Warhammer 40k Leagues of Votann guide - Games Workshop artwork showing different Kin faces

-The Leagues and Guilds guard many secrets fiercely, but they’re nowhere near as xenophobic as the Imperium: indeed, the Seran-Tok Mercantile Leagues have made a fortune trading with the T’au.
+The Leagues and Guilds guard many secrets fiercely, but they’re nowhere near as xenophobic as the Imperium.
+Indeed, the Seran-Tok Mercantile Leagues have made a fortune trading with the T’au.

 Warhammer 40k Leagues of Votann guide - Games Workshop artwork showing a huge building with the logo of the Greater Thurian League